codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/dockerhub-triggers.md

 toc: true
 ---

-## Manage DockerHub Triggers with Codefresh UI

-It is possible to define and manage DockerHub pipeline triggers with Codefresh UI.
+You can define and manage DockerHub triggers in Codefresh.

-### Create a new DockerHub Trigger
+### Create a new DockerHub trigger in Codefresh UI

 To add a new DockerHub trigger, navigate to Codefresh Pipeline *Configuration* view and expand *Triggers* section.
 Press the `Add Trigger` button and select a `Registry` trigger type to add.